Review: SATAN’S SLAVES (2017) – Cinepocalypse 2018

-Indonesian cinema is mostly known now for its action films such as THE RAID and HEADSHOT but it also has a long tradition of genre films.
-From Barry Prima films such as THE DEVIL’S SWORD through grindhouse favorites such as MYSTICS IN BALI and LADY TERMINATOR, there is a wealth of titles for the curious.
+Indonesian cinema is mostly known now for its action films such as THE RAID and HEADSHOT.
+However, it also has a long tradition of genre films.
+From Barry Prima films such as THE DEVIL’S SWORD through grindhouse favourites such as MYSTICS IN BALI and LADY TERMINATOR, there is a wealth of titles for the curious.
 SATAN’S SLAVES (PENGABDI SETAN in its native language) seeks to recapture that heritage.
 A remake of the popular 1982 film SATAN’S SLAVE, (and set in the same year), it was a huge hit as well.

-When their mother dies after a long illness and their father (Bront Palarae DUKUN) is forced to travel to find work Rini (Tara Basro KILLERS) and Tony (Endy Arfian) are left to care for younger siblings Bondi (Nasar Annuz), and Ian (M. Adhiyat).
-Paranormal occurrences promptly commence, many of them centered around Ian.
+When their mother dies after a long illness and their father (Bront Palarae DUKUN) is forced to travel to find work.
+Rini (Tara Basro, IMPETIGORE, KILLERS) and Tony (Endy Arfian) are left to care for younger siblings Bondi (Nasar Annuz), and Ian (M. Adhiyat).
+Paranormal occurrences promptly commence, many of them centred around Ian.

 But it does do an excellent job of delivering tension and scares.
-Writer/director Joko Anwar claims to original was the film that inspired him to become a filmmaker and he’s done well by it.
+Writer/director Joko Anwar claims the original was the film that inspired him to become a filmmaker.
+And he’s done well by it.
 Some will be disappointed that it isn’t as bloody and unpredictable as his earlier horror film, RITUAL.
-But that approach would be wrong here, this is a nostalgic tribute to older films and it works great as such.
+But that approach would be wrong here.
+This is a nostalgic tribute to older films, and it works great as such.